 - In hangar 8, replaced (12) 1000W metal halides fixtures with (20) 480W Dialight LED 60K High BaysCut energy consumption by 49%

 - Dramatic improvement in visual clarity and light quality

-- A decade of zero maintenance with 10-year full performance warranty
+- A decade of piece-of-mind with a 10-year warranty